mobify/workshop--adaptivejs-components/README.md

 ## Component Dust Helper Syntax

 You may be wondering what all the above weird looking Dust markup is all about.
-Well, it's a Dust helper that we created to make components easier to work with.
-The `@` symbol is Dust's way of using helpers, and the text that follows it is what helper is being invoked.
-For example, `{@getUrl path="..."}` is how you invoke the `getUrl` helper, to which you pass data through parameters like `path`.
-Likewise, our component Dust helper is the same! `{@c-my-component /}` invokes the component Dust helper which is calling the `my-component` component.
+You may realize that there is nothing like the above syntax mentioned in any Dust documentation that you'll find online.
+Well that's because it's a custom Dust helper that we created at Mobify.
+It was made to make easier to use the components we create in Adaptive.js projects.

-Before creating the component helper, Dust did not have a good way to reuse component markup.
-Dust does have partials (i.e. `{>'path/to/partial/template' /}`), but partials lack power and features, such as the ability to isolate component context from page context.
+You can recognize that an element is a Dust helper by the `@` symbol used at the start of the tag name.
+For example, `{@getUrl path="..."}` is how you invoke the `getUrl` helper.
+Our component Dust helper is more or less the same: `{@c-my-component /}` invokes the component Dust helper, which then renders the `my-component` component.

 We'll learn in the upcoming steps the many ways we can use the component helper to great effect!